Afrah-saleh/IMS_project/README.md

 *******************************************
 ## FEATURES
 *******************************************
-- **Product Management**: Efficiently manage your product lifecycle by adding, viewing, updating, and deleting inventory items.
+- **Product Management:** Add, view, update, and delete products in the inventory.
-- **Order Processing**: Seamlessly create and manage orders, ensuring customer satisfaction.
+- **Order Processing:** Create, view, update, and delete orders placed by customers.
-- **Customer Management**: Maintain a central repository of customer information and track their orders.
+- **Customer Management:** Manage customer information and track their orders.

 *******************************************